 George was the absolute professional and his remarkably successful career owed much to his determined character and an indomitable will to win; he laboured with constant assiduity to cultivate his own powers.
 That he was meticulous in his approach to race-riding is demonstrated by the fact that he pioneered the use of film footage in analysing race form.
-Following upon a holiday in the United States in 1949 where George first observed someone filming horse-races, he returned to his native shores armed with a sixteen-millimetre movie camera, new telescopic lens and projector.
+Following a holiday in the United States in 1949 where George first observed someone filming horse-races, he returned to his native shores armed with a sixteen-millimetre movie camera, new telescopic lens and projector.
 It might seem passé in the modern era of digital imagery, but this was a revolutionary approach at the time.
 George personally employed a cameraman to film from the top of the old Leger stand at Randwick and other suitable vantage spots.
 It was the last three furlongs of a race that Moore wanted to capture.
 The distance over which filming was possible was dictated by the capacity of the lens available at the time.
 The film was subsequently developed and delivered to George at his home on the Sunday evening where he would pore over the footage to determine his future books of mounts.
 The distinguished racing photographer Ern McQuillan jr brilliantly captured an image of George and Iris Moore ‘doing the form’.
 It might sound narcissistic but Moore in conjunction with a very close friend, Max Gray, maintained a book that detailed every ride of his career once he became established.
 Iris, George’s charming wife, scrupulously kept sets of scrapbooks recording her husband’s triumphs.